matthewmueller/rfcs/text/0000-migrations.md

 }
 ```

-The inferred migration script to accomplish this change would look like this:
+The inferred migration script to accomplish this change is:

 ```ts
 import { migrate } from 'prisma-sdk'